Tyler McCamey: Gotham FC and Kansas City Current

-While completing her undergraduate degree in the spring of 2025, McCamey began her professional career unexpectedly early when Gotham FC reached out in April.
-Ann-Katrin Berger needed a backup after injuries to Ryan Campbell and Shelby Hogan.
+While completing her undergraduate studies in the spring of 2025, McCamey began her professional career unexpectedly early when the National Women's Soccer League (NWSL)'s Gotham FC reached out in April: Ann-Katrin Berger needed a backup after injuries to Shelby Hogan and Ryan Campbell.
 On April 17, Gotham FC signed McCamey and recently retired Michelle Betos, the club's assistant goalkeeping coach, to short-term injury replacement contracts.
-McCamey was on the bench for two league games and two games at the 2024–25 CONCACAF W Champions Cup, which Gotham won, before departing the club in June.
+McCamey was on the bench for two league games and two games at the CONCACAF W Champions Cup (which Gotham won) before departing the club in June.
+In July, she trained with the North Carolina Courage for three weeks.

-On September 5, 2025, the Kansas City Current announced that they had signed McCamey for the remainder of the season after an injury to backup Clare Gagne.
+On September 5, 2025, the Kansas City Current announced that they had signed McCamey for the remainder of the season after an injury to third-string rookie Clare Gagne.
+She made no competitive appearances as the Current won the NWSL Shield, but she impressed at the World Sevens Football invitational tournament in December, saving two penalty kicks at the seven-a-side competition.